Columbus Financial Coach

-If you buy a refurbished laptop I would buy the 2-year warranty.
+If you buy a refurbished laptop, I will buy the 2-year warranty.
 That way you can keep replacing it.
 The only thing you're paying for it the new warranty each time you get a buyout.
-Laptop life is about 3-5 years, and if the notebook was used for about 2-3 years the life spend of a laptop will not last the whole 2 years in most cases.
+Laptop life is about 3-5 years, and if the notebook was used for about 2-3 years the life spent of a laptop will not last the whole 2 years in most cases.
 This way you keep getting a new laptop every 1.5 years.
 I know from experience that refurbished laptops have lasted less than 2 years.
 I had very good luck with new and refurbished desktops lasting about 7 years (that is also about the time you want to toss it out of the window because it becomes way too slow!
 That is even if they are working fine).

 http://www.columbusfinancialcoach.com/Cheap-City-Free-Guide.html